Born out of the woods

-Up to the mid 1800s Coppicing was the most widespread method of woodland management and the woodlands were alive with people and industry as charcoal burners, bark peelers and bodgers made their living from the woods.
-In the mid-twentieth century coppicing fell into decline and many coppice woods were re-planted with conifers or simply neglected.
+Up to the mid-1800s, coppicing was the most widespread method of woodland management.
+At that time the woodlands were alive with people and industry as charcoal burners, bark peelers and bodgers made their living from the woods.
+In the mid-twentieth century, coppicing fell into decline and many coppice woodlands were re-planted with conifers or simply neglected.
 With this came the decline of native birds and butterfly species as well as traditional skills and crafts.
-We are lucky to have a rare ancient coppiced woodland, the land has been coppiced in the past but fallen to neglect, but by restoring the coppice we hope to reverse the decline in numbers of birds and butterflies.
-By creating enterprise and income from coppicing we can make this form of woodland management a sustainable practice once again.
+We’re taking the traditional practice of coppicing and making it relevant to 21st-century life.

-Charcoal itself has, if it is not used for burning, been recognised an important contributor to reducing CO2 levels in the atmosphere by sequestering carbon for hundreds, possibly thousands of years.
+Charcoal has (if it is not used for burning) been recognised as an important contributor to reducing CO2 levels in the atmosphere by sequestering carbon for hundreds, possibly thousands of years.
 Scientists estimate that increasing soil carbon by as little as 0.5% per year could offset 100% of the annual global emissions of CO2, which demonstrates just how important soil carbon is in the fight against climate change.

-But that’s only half the story….
-Good soil health and structure also plays a key role in reducing the CO2 naturally emitted from the soil.
-Adding biochar to soil will help keep the soil healthy and therefore reduce further emissions of CO2
+But that’s only half the story…Good soil health and structure also play a key role in reducing the CO2 naturally emitted from the soil.
+Adding biochar to the soil will help keep it healthy and reduce further emissions of CO2.